cmayron/Legal-Calculus/README.md

 - producing reviewable draft work product

-It is built for real legal environments where outcomes depend on:
+It is built for real legal environments where outcomes depend on: framework built from real‑world failures and how AI interpreted and reacted to them.
+It exists to enforce discipline, structure, and clarity before any drafting occurs.

+LCES is not a tool.

+It is a **control system**.

+All outputs require **human verification**.

 **sequence • preservation • clarity • incentives • procedural posture • the record**